MaTriXy/teslabox/README.md

    7.8.
 Install the service to start at every boot:
    ```
    systemctl daemon-reload
-   systemctl enable app
+   systemctl enable teslabox
-   systemctl start app
+   systemctl start teslabox
-   systemctl status app
+   systemctl status teslabox
    ```
-   If the status is Green and shows RUNNING, continue to setup
+   If the status is Green and shows active (running), continue to setup

 ## Setup

-### Local connectivity
+### Initial setup
-For the initial setup, it is best to connect TeslaBox to your home network via ethernet cable or home WiFi, then browse to your device IP address
+Connect TeslaBox to your home network via ethernet cable or home WiFi, browse your device IP address and edit these settings:

+- Car name (appears next to each notification)
+- Log level (log verbosity. recommended: Debug)
+- Archive (enables archiving)
+- Archive seconds (the longer you set this, the more time and space each clip would take to process. recommended: 30)
+- Archive quality (the higher you set this, the more space each clip would take. recommended: Lower)
+- Archive compression (the slower you set this, the less space each clip would take, but also the longer it take to process. recommended: Super fast)
+- Telegram recipients (comma seperated list of chat IDs that should be notified. recommended: your Telegram Chat ID)
+- Stream (enables streaming)
+- SSH (enables remote shell access)
+- Public (enables remote public streaming)

 ### In-car connectivity
 TeslaBox works best with in-car WiFi.
 I personally use a 4G USB access point plugged into the main console with a short USB-A (female) to USB-C (male) cable.
-You can also use your WiFi hotspot, or wait for the car to use your home WiFi while you park.
+You can also use your mobile WiFi hotspot, or wait for the car to use your home WiFi as you park.

 ### Admin access
 This works if you entered admin user and password.
-Most settings are self-explanatory, so I'll focus on the important ones:

-- Archive would merge videos of the selected number of seconds into a single clip and upload to S3
-- Telegram receipient (your Chat ID) enables notifications from your Telegram created bot
-- Stream would show 1-minute delay videos from all angles
-- SSH would enable remote SSH access (assuming you also enabled Telegram notifications)
-- Public would enable remote public access to stream (assuming you also entered public user and password)
+Settings are explained above under Initial setup.

 ### Public access
 This works if you entered public user and password.
 It will restrict public access to stream view only.